nosilver4u/ewww-image-optimizer/readme.txt

 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

 = 5.2.5 =
-* removed: data-pin-media attribute, as Pinterest is handling WebP images properly now, and it was causing issues
+* removed: data-pin-media attribute, as Pinterest is handling WebP images properly now

 = 5.2.4 =
 * fixed: data-pin-media attribute added to linked images incorrectly